Trump-backed challenger beats Republican Liz Cheney in U.S. midterm primary | Politics

 In conceding the race, Cheney said she was not willing "go along with President Trump's lie about the 2020 election" to win a primary.
 "It would have required that I enable his ongoing efforts to unravel our democratic system and attack the foundations of our republic.
 That was a path I could not and would not take," she told a gathering of her supporters.

-The fate of U.S. Senator Lisa Murkowski of Alaska, who also voted in favor of impeachment and is facing off against another Trump-backed candidate on Tuesday, remains unclear.
+The fate of U.S. Senator Lisa Murkowski of Alaska, who also supported impeachment and is facing off against another Trump-backed candidate on Tuesday, remains unclear.
 The polls for that primary, a nonpartisan format in which the top four vote-getters advance to the general election, have not yet closed.
-With 37% of the expected ballots counted, Hageman led the Republican field with 59% of the vote, followed by Cheney with 36%, according to Edison Research.
+With 58% of the expected ballots counted, Hageman led the Republican field with 62.4% of the vote, followed by Cheney with 33.5% and state lawmaker Anthony Bouchard with 2.4% according to Edison Research.

 Both Wyoming and Alaska are reliably Republican, making it unlikely that either's result will influence whether President Joe Biden's Democrats lose their razor-thin majorities in Congress.
 Republicans are expected to retake the House and also have a chance of winning control of the Senate.
 The ousting of Cheney is nevertheless the latest sign of Trump's enduring sway over the Republican Party.
 Trump, who has hinted that he will run for president in 2024, made ending Cheney's congressional career a priority among the 10 House Republicans targeted for supporting his impeachment in 2021.